Location: Lake Ontario

 Website of Town: tourismstcatherines.ca

-St. Catherine, Ontario, often overlooked by tourists on their way to Niagara Falls, is one of the largest cities in Canada's Niagara region.
-St. Catherine recently went through a massive economic development and is busting its seams with a mix of eclectic shops, cafes, bistros, pubs, breweries and food from vegan doughnut shops to creative farm to table options.
+St. Catherines, Ontario, often overlooked by tourists on their way to Niagara Falls, is one of the largest cities in Canada's Niagara region.
+St. Catherines recently went through a massive economic development and is busting its seams with a mix of eclectic shops, cafes, bistros, pubs, breweries and food from vegan doughnut shops to creative farm to table options.

-St. Catherine is 3 1/2 hours from Detroit, 8 hours from Chicago, 40 miles from Buffalo and only just over an hour from Toronto.
+St. Catherines is 3 1/2 hours from Detroit, 8 hours from Chicago, 40 miles from Buffalo and just over an hour from Toronto.